-Description The subject property comprises a two storey semi-detached villa with attic conversion, rear extension and side porch.
-Accommodation GROUND FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room, Dining Room, Kitchen with Breakfast Area and Rear Porch.
-HALF LEVEL LANDING: Bathroom with WC.
-FIRST FLOOR: Landing and 3 Bedrooms.
-ATTIC LEVEL: Landing, Attic Bedroom and Shower Room with WC.
-Gross internal floor area (m2) The gross internal floor area extends to 163 sq. m or thereby.
-Neighbourhood and location The subjects are located within the popular Giffnock district lying to the south of Glasgow City Centre, where surrounding properties are of similar age and character.
+Description The subject property comprises a semi detached villa with porch addition to the front and rear extension.
+Accommodation GROUND FLOOR - Entrance Porch leading to Entrance Hallway, Lounge, Living Room/Dining Room, Kitchen with storage cupboard off and WC apartment.
+FIRST FLOOR - Split level landing, Three Bedrooms and Bathroom with WC.
+Gross internal floor area (m2) 120m2 or thereby.
+Neighbourhood and location The subjects are located within a mainly residential area lying to the south of Glasgow city centre where surrounding properties vary in age and character.
 Adequate local shopping, educational and public transport facilities are available close by.
-Age Believed to be constructed circa 1900.
+Age Circa 1925.
 Weather Dry but overcast.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The original masonry chimney stack has been removed and replaced with metal flue counterparts.
+The chimney stack appeared to be of brick construction rendered externally.